NuSynth/GlideCLI/README.md

 * exit from menu
 * Change number of total questions on first study of a topic
 * Predicts the date a course will be completed by.
-* UAllows users to win earlier completion dates.
+* Allows users to win earlier completion dates.

 # To Install:
 GlideCLI MIGHT run on MacOS now.
 It WILL now run on Windows, Linux, and Docker: